staff-engineer/staff-engineer.github.io/content/posts/02_staff_expectations/index.md

 experience while simultaneously enhancing productivity.

 Some of the examples of getting stuff done:
-* Help the team with project management and prioritization.
+* Help the team with their project management and prioritization.
 * Identify hidden risks and dependencies, which could disturb project delivery.
 * Advocate with leadership and find the necessary resource to finish a project.
-* Find a way to solve a particularly difficult problem.
+* Find a way to overcome complex challenges.

 ## Be a role model and mentor others
 ![](./arrows.png)